Kevin Grauke, Ph.D.

 In my literature courses, I strive to provide a thorough analysis of the sociohistorical context from which a piece of writing emerges.
 Not to do so is to deny the inextricable relationship that exists between a cultural production and the world around it.
 I pay particular attention to the manner in which literary works reflect/inform a time period’s attitudes concerning issues of race, class, and gender.

-As a fiction writer, I have been published (or will soon be published) in such literary journals as The Southern Review, Hayden's Ferry Review, Story Quarterly, Quarterly West, and Third Coast.
-As a scholar, I have published articles on Rebecca Harding Davis's Life in the Iron Mills, as well as on Charles Frazier's Cold Mountain and Michael Shaara's The Killer Angels.
-I am currently working on a novel-in-stories entitled Parrish.
+As a fiction writer, I have been published in such literary journals as Fiction, The Southern Review, Five Chapters, Hayden's Ferry Review, Story Quarterly, Quarterly West, Upstreet, Blue Mesa Review, and Third Coast, to name only a few.
+Recently, my play The Ugly Past, received a workshop production during Philadelphia Theatre Workshop’s Fourth Annual PlayShop Festival.
+As a scholar, I have published book chapters and articles on such topics as the representation of suicide in 19th-Century American fiction, Rebecca Harding Davis's Life in the Iron Mills, Charles Frazier’s Cold Mountain and Michael Shaara’s The Killer Angels.
+I also regularly review fiction for The Philadelphia Inquirer.